What are Holy Mole peppers?

-Yes, the Holy Mole is a pasilla-like pepper in terms of how they taste with mole sauces, and that terminology can actually be confusing as the name pasilla refers to the dried variant of the chilaca pepper, of which the Holy Mole is the direct hybrid from.
+The Holy Mole is a pasilla-like pepper in terms of how they taste with mole sauces, and that terminology can actually be confusing as the name pasilla refers to the dried variant of the chilaca pepper, from which the Holy Mole is the direct hybrid.
 The Holy Mole moniker covers both the fresh and dried form of this hybrid chili.

 Why choose the Holy Mole when the pasilla is part of the “Holy Trinity” of mole peppers?

-True, the pasilla is one of the most popular peppers in Mexico because it is so critical to mole cooking, part of the famed Holy Trinity, but the Holy Mole has some key growing advantages gained through hybridizing:
+True, the pasilla is one of the most popular peppers in Mexico because it is so critical to mole cooking, part of the famed Holy Trinity of mole peppers (ancho, pasilla, guajillo), but the Holy Mole has some key growing advantages gained through hybridizing:

 - The Holy Mole was bred to grow faster and provide more peppers per plant than the chilaca/pasilla.
 This is important since mole sauces rely on mature chilies that have reached their final color state and flavor intensity on the vine.

 - The Holy Mole is disease resistant to the tobacco mosaic virus (strains 0, 1, and 2) – a common pepper virus.
 It’s also resistant to the potato virus (Y strain).

 What does this mean for us eaters?
 It means healthier mole sauce peppers, and more of them, earlier in the season.
 The hybridizing provides a more powerful pepper with similar (enough) heat and flavor traits.
-All of this led the Holy Mole to receive the All-America Selections award (AAS) for vegetables in 2007.
-It’s a chili pepper game changer.
+This led the Holy Mole to receive the All-America Selections award (AAS) for vegetables in 2007.
+It’s a chili pepper game-changer.

 How hot are Holy Mole peppers?